soyart/ssg/README.md

 ### Streaming and caching builds

+To minimize runtime memory usage, ssg-go builds and writes concurrently.
 There're 2 main ssg threads: one is for building the outputs, and the other is the write thread.